 We are dedicated to promoting a positive self-image in every child.
 Our staff strives to assist children in the development of their self-discipline and sense of accountability for their actions.
 We will never use corporal punishment, physical restraints, or subject any child to any form of negative verbal abuse.
 When inappropriate behavior becomes harmful to others, oneself, or destructive of property, we encourage communication by explaining the inappropriate behavior and then lovingly redirect the child away from the conflict, allowing them to compose themselves with dignity.
 On certain occasions when disciplinary measures become necessary, the child or children involved may be redirected to another activity or removed from the activity and placed where they can sit and observe children who are conducting themselves appropriately.
-This allows the child time to consider their behavior and actions before returning to the group.
-At this time, the child and teacher will discuss the situation until the child understands the reason he/she was placed away from the activity or group.
+This allows the child and teacher will discuss the situation until the child understands the reason he/she was placed away from the activity or group.
 This "time out" procedure lasts for about one minute for each year of the child's age.
 When in "time out" children always face the rest of the children and are never out of the sight of their caregiver.